 Once the coursework is completed and graded, the instructor must submit the grade using the University’s grade change process.
 It is in the student’s best interest that incomplete grades are made up by the end of the following academic term.
 Incomplete grades must be made up and final grades submitted within one calendar year.
 Only under the most extenuating circumstances may an Incomplete be made up more than one calendar year from the date it is recorded and only with approval of the dean of the unit in which the course was taken.
 The coursework may be completed while the student is not enrolled.

-Incomplete grades appear on the transcript for up to one year and they do not affect the grade point average at this stage.
-After one year, or at the time of graduation, incomplete grades will change to (F) and affect the GPA.
+Incomplete grades appear on the transcript for up to one year and they do not affect the grade point average.
+Students must resolve all Incomplete grades by graduation, either by having the grade changed by the instructor or by requesting that an F be taken for the class.
 (This policy affects incomplete grades given in fall 1995 and thereafter.
-Prior to 1995, unchanged incompletes remain on the permanent record as part of hours attempted and are calculated as a failing (F) grade in the GPA.)
+Prior to 1995, unchanged incomplete grades remain on the permanent record as part of hours attempted and are calculated as a failing (F) grade in the GPA.)
 Notation of the original incomplete status of the grade remains on the student’s transcript along with the final grade.

 An Incomplete grade may not be considered passing for purposes of determining academic standing, federal financial aid eligibility, athletic eligibility, or other purposes.